 Girl Develop It is a nonprofit organization that exists to provide affordable and accessible programs to women who want to learn web and software development through mentorship and hands-on instruction.

 Our vision is to create a network of empowered women who feel confident in their abilities to code and build beautiful web and mobile applications.
 By teaching women around the world from diverse backgrounds to learn software development, we can help women improve their careers and confidence in their everyday lives.

 We are committed to making sure women of all ages, races, education levels, income, and upbringing can build confidence in their skill set to develop web and mobile applications.
 Our goal is to provide powerful hands-on programs to women seeking professional help in software development and create basic to advanced web and mobile applications

 Thank you for supporting Girl Develop It's mission to make software development welcoming, affordable and accessible to all women.
-Your contribution helps us expand our mission to create great programs and opportunities for women learning to code.
-Use the Donate button above or email us at email@example.com to find out more about opportunities to support us.
+Your contributions help us expand our mission to create great programs and opportunities for women learning to code across the country.

 Erynn Petersen is SVP of Strategic Mobile Development at TIME, Inc. She is also a founder at Station082, which is dedicated to providing technology access to rural kids.

 Prior to Activate, Erynn was SVP of Paid Services Engineering at AOL, where her teams built the tools, frameworks, and services that helped AOL subscribers safely and securely access content and applications online.Her early career included Amazon.com, where she worked on projects including the launch of the third party sellers platform, several startups, and Microsoft, where she was on the launch team for Bing paid advertising.
 She combines product management and technical management skills, and spends time teaching for Girl Develop It.
 She has spoken at events ranging from OSCON to SXSW and is a strong proponent of getting more people into technology and engineering roles.